IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/design/system-ui/main-menu.md

 title: Main Menu
 ---

-The main menu is a useful entry point to launch the core IVI experience, and switch between applications quickly.
+The main menu is a useful entry point to launch the core IVI experience and quickly switch between applications.
 This mechanism is supported on the TomTom IndiGO platform through the menu service.
 An application frontend can be registered with the menu service when configuring a TomTom IndiGO based IVI system.
 The fact that this service is disconnected from the actual main menu UI means that this UI can easily be replaced, while still keeping access to the configured